 Why add a sports drink to our list?
 Well, should things go awry, you’ll want to drink something other than water.
 Also, sports drinks like this one from NOOMA offer added electrolytes which water does not.
 The NOOMA drinks are low in sugar and calories but will do well to help hydrate you.
 Plus, they have a fairly long shelf life of over a year.

 Even if you have a Brita filter or some sort of filtering system in your home, it’s always good to keep some cases of water on hand.
-You can really go for any brand, but we like that this listing for evian comes with 12 one-liter bottles.
-Not only will it ship to your door via Amazon from anywhere, the 12-pack also makes it possible to divvy up individual bottles up between your party.
-Bottled water also has a solid shelf life of one to two years, which means you can buy a case and leave it be for a while.
+You can really go for any brand, but we like this 24-pack of FIJI water (and not just because it’s in stock on Amazon).
+Each bottle contains about two cups of water naturally filtered through volcanic rock in the Fiji Islands.
+Bottled water has a shelf life of one to two years.
+And although it doesn’t have vitamins or calories, bottled water is an essential addition to your emergency pantry.

 11. Jif Creamy Peanut Butter